codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 >**NOTE**
 This feature is currently in Beta.

-Codefresh offers a range of dashboards, each offering unique insights into Argo CD applications and their deployments.
-The GitOps Overview dashboard offers a high-level view, showcasing essential Key Performance Indicators (KPIs).
-The GitOps Apps dashboard centralizes the monitoring and management of individual application deployments, resources, and configurations.

-While these dashboards provide extensive data on applications, they don't inherently reveal the relationships between different but interconnected Argo CD Applications.
-This is where the GitOps Environments dashboard comes in.

-The **GitOps Environments** dashboard introduces a new dimension to your GitOps experience with Argo CD applications.
+The **Environments** dashboard introduces a new dimension to your GitOps experience with Argo CD applications in Codefresh.

-* It places Argo CD applications within the context of their environments, providing a comprehensive view of their journey through the software development lifecycle.
-* Beyond visibility, it allows you to delve into the deployment history of individual applications and take actions such as synchronization and refresh, among others.
+Within Codefresh's suite of dashboards, such as the GitOps Overview and GitOps Apps, you gain valuable insights into application deployments and configurations.
+These views focus on individual applications, lacking the broader context of their interconnections, if any.

+The Environments dashboard fills this gap by providing a holistic perspective on application lifecycles.
+It offers a centralized view of applications as they progress through various promotions, placing them within the broader context of their development journey.

 {% include
 	image.html